King Princess: Career

 In 2022, King Princess joined Kacey Musgraves on her Star-Crossed: Unveiled tour as an opening act.
 She also opened for Shawn Mendes' Wonder: The World Tour and opened for the Red Hot Chili Peppers on their Global Stadium Tour.
 King Princess was also a judge on the Netflix game show style cooking competition television series Is It Cake?

 On July 29, 2022, King Princess released her second album Hold On Baby and from July through October 2022, she embarked on her Hold On Baby North American tour with openers Dora Jar and St. Panther.
 She also featured guests, such as Julian Casablancas at Radio City Music Hall in New York City, where they covered "You Only Live Once".

-King Princess made the song Fantastic for the second season of hit animated TV show Arcane, which released as part of the Arcane season 2 soundtrack album on November 23rd, 2024.
-The song is the theme song for the romance between main characters Vi and Caitlyn.
+Her song "Fantastic" featured on the soundtrack for the second season of the animated TV show Arcane, which released on November 23rd, 2024.

+In 2025, King Princess made her acting debut in the second season of the Hulu series Nine Perfect Strangers, playing the main role of Tina.
+That same year, she appeared in the 2025 biographical musical drama film Song Sung Blue.
+She will appear in the upcoming film One Night Only.
+She is scheduled to make her theatrical debut in a musical adaptation of Girl, Interrupted at The Public Theater.

 Personal life

-Straus is a lesbian and genderqueer.
+Straus is genderqueer and identifies as bisexual.
 During 2018, she dated actress Amandla Stenberg.
 In early 2019, Straus began a relationship with Quinn Whitney Wilson, the creative director of rapper and singer Lizzo; they broke up at the end of 2023.

 Regarding her gender identity, she has said in an interview with W magazine, "I like being a woman sometimes.
 I would say 49 percent of the time I love my titties.
 But I'm not fully a woman.
 I'm somebody who falls center on the gender spectrum, and it changes from day to day.
 It's just not in me to decide."
 In 2023, Straus posted, "I'm tired of pretending I am normal.
 I am non-binary!!!" on Instagram, and has also made a number of other posts about gender.
 Regarding pronouns, King Princess stated to Rolling Stone in 2022 that she "never felt offended [by] the pronoun situation...
 He.
 She.
 It.
 They.
 Xenogender."